 Diminished sex drive can occur as a result of mental illness, including depression and PTSD.
 Psychiatric medications can also decrease libido, making it a bit of a chicken-or-egg scenario.

 The DSM-5 includes hypoactive sexual desire disorder as a diagnosis; it involves a lack of sex drive that causes clinically significant distress.
 It’s a bit of a controversial disorder because simply having a low sex drive is not necessarily pathological.
 Then you have asexuality as a sexual orientation, which involves a lack of sexual attraction to others, which may overlap with low libido but isn’t the same thing.

 Erectile dysfunction drugs like Viagra don’t work by promoting arousal.
 Instead, they promote vasodilation to allow the rush of blood that produces an erection.
 The signal still needs to come from the brain to get it up; without that, Viagra isn’t going to do much.

 I haven’t had sex for several years.
 I’ve got a low sex drive that masturbation takes care of just fine.
 My sex drive was stronger when I was younger, but depression has deflated that.
 Mostly now I just don’t care.
 If I never have sex again I’d be fine with that.

-Has your libido changed over time or been affected by illness?
+Has your libido changed over time or due to illness?

 Source: Wikipedia: Libido